 For this reason, it is often used as an herbal option for encouraging a good night’s sleep which can be of benefit to those with chronic insomnia.

-Frequently, the seeds (Ziziphus jujuba var. spinoza) are used as an extract for such purposes, sometimes alone but often with other herbs and tonics that also promote restful sleep and/or support the adrenals and their response to stress.
+Frequently, the seeds (Ziziphus jujuba var. spinoza) are used as an extract for such purposes, sometimes alone but often with other herbs and tonics that also promote restful sleep and/or support the adrenals response to stress.

 Research observing the jujube seeds' anxiolytic (anxiety-reducing) effect on mice, SAPONINS, like the JUJUBOSIDES, were found to be the primary active constituents compared to flavonoids and polysaccharides.